Trstice

 Trstice (Nádszeg) is a large village and municipality in Galanta District of the Trnava Region of south-west Slovakia.

-Geography

-The municipality lies at an elevation of 114 m above sea level and covers an area of 20.267 km².
-It has a population of about 3,746 people.

 History

-In the 9th century, with the arrival of the hungarian tribes (magyars), the territory of Trstice became part of the Kingdom of Hungary.
+In the 9th century, with the arrival of the Hungarian tribes (magyars), the territory of Trstice became part of the Kingdom of Hungary.
 In historical records the village was first mentioned in 1554.
 Before the establishment of independent Czechoslovakia in 1918, it was part of Pozsony County.

 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops liberated the area, later acknowledged internationally by the Treaty of Trianon.
 Between 1938 and 1945 Trstice was occupied by Miklós Horthy's Hungary through the First Vienna Award.
 From 1945 until the Velvet Divorce, it was part of Czechoslovakia.
 Since then it has been part of Slovakia.